Gao Gang

-Gao Gang (高岗 (Kao Kang); 1905 – August 1954) was a Communist Party of China (CPC) leader during the Chinese Civil War and the early years of the People's Republic of China (PRC), before becoming the victim of the first major purge within the CPC since before 1949.
-The events surrounding Gao's purge, the so-called "Gao Gang Affair", are still the subject of debate: a limited amount of research has been done on the topic, partly due to the relatively small amount of information available.
+Gao Gang (高岗 (Kao Kang); 1905 – August 1954) was a Chinese Communist Party (CCP) leader during the Chinese Civil War and the early years of the People's Republic of China (PRC) before he became the victim of the first major purge within the party since before 1949.
+The events surrounding Gao's purge, the so-called "Gao Gang Affair", are still the subject of debate: a limited amount of research has been done on the topic, partly because of the relatively small amount of information available.

-Born in rural Shaanxi province in 1905, Gao Gang joined the CPC in 1926 and led a revolutionary guerrilla base there during the Chinese Civil War.
+Born in rural Shaanxi province in 1905, Gao Gang joined the party in 1926 and led a revolutionary guerrilla base there during the Chinese Civil War.
 He was of peasant background with a low level of education: he is said to have not been very literate.
-Among his colleagues inside the CPC, he gained a reputation as having great confidence and ambition, as well as of being a womanizer.
-Trusted by Mao Zedong, Gao was dramatically promoted in the final years of the civil war to become the Party, state and military head of the key Northeast area (Manchuria) of China.
-In 1952 he was ordered to Beijing to become head of the State Planning Commission of China (SPC), where he later attempted a leadership challenge against Liu Shaoqi and Zhou Enlai.
-His attempt failed and he committed suicide in August 1954.
+Among his colleagues in the party, he gained a reputation as having great confidence and ambition, as well as of being a womanizer.
+Trusted by Mao Zedong, Gao was dramatically promoted in the final years of the civil war to become the party state and military head of Manchuria, the key Northeast area of China.
+In 1952, he was ordered to Beijing to become head of the State Planning Commission of China (SPC).
+He was later purged and he committed suicide in August 1954.

 Guerilla activities in Shaanxi

 When his friend since middle school Liu Zhidan led a failed insurrection in 1928, Gao joined him in remote Northwest Shaanxi, where together they built up a guerrilla base.
 The deaths of local guerrilla leaders in the Northwest region distinguished Gao as the symbol of the revolutionary base.
 Gao met Mao Zedong in 1935 when the Long March ended in Shaanxi.
-The two developed a close relationship based on personal friendship and their agreement on Marxism–Leninism ideological matters.
-Gao spent many years during the Chinese Civil War co-ordinating CPC activities and became one of the top commanders in the region.
+Both developed a close relationship based on personal friendship and their agreement on Marxism–Leninism ideological matters.
+Gao spent many years during the Chinese Civil War coordinating party activities and became one of the top commanders in the region.